Blog·Manual

 Work gradually.
 It is better to make several quick, light passes than one slow, aggressive pass.

-• pull the rope through a cloth or towel with firm pressure
+After singeing, pull the rope through a cloth or towel with firm pressure.
+This removes ash and remaining loose fibers, while also helping smooth and compress the surface.

 The cloth may become dark from soot and wax residue - this is normal.
 Replace or refold it when it gets too dirty.